galacticcouncil/hydration-docs/docs/start_nominating.md

   <img src={useBaseUrl('/nominator-guide/nominate-validator-1.png')} />
 </div>

 After clicking on the *Nominate* button you should see a popup called *nominate validators*.
-Here you can select on or more validators to nominate from the list of available validators.
-If you select multiple validators, your stake will be automatically assigned to one of your selected validators in a way to maximize decentralization and profits.
+Here you can select one or more validators to nominate from the list of available validators.
+It is highly recommended to nominate multiple validators to prevent being inactive if you don't get a spot in one validator (e.g. the validator is overcrowded or not elected into the active validator set).
+You can nominate up to 16 validators.
+In every era just one of your nominations can be active, you cannot be chosen by multiple validators simultaneously.
+Your stake will be automatically assigned to one of your selected validators in a way to maximize decentralization and profits.
+You just chose the amount of bonded HDX and the validators you trust.

 To nominate the selected validators, click _Nominate_ and sign the transaction.